Purity

 However, this treatment is not permanent and can be altered by the following external factors (non-exhaustive list):

-• The sun which can make the filling darker.
+• Sunlight, which can darken the filling.

-• Ultrasonic cleaning which can break it.
+• Ultrasonic cleaning, which can break it.

 What are the types of inclusions?